-Offers academic programs for college undergraduates, high school students, alumni and adult learners.
-Hosts a variety of international conferences, all of which aid in facilitating and promoting international understanding.
+The Talloires European Center offers academic programs for college undergraduates, high school students, alumni and adult learners.
+The Center also hosts a variety of international conferences, all of which aid in facilitating and promoting international understanding.
 The European Center is based on the University’s campus in Talloires, France.

 Created in 1998, Tufts Institute of the Environment (TIE) supports the Tufts community by helping students and faculty pursue their research goals through fellowships, grants, internships, workshops, and programs, allowing them to engage in contemporary environmental conversations and contribute to emerging scholarship.
 In addition to campus-based action, TIE has also partnered with several organizations local to the Boston area and worldwide which have provided further connections and opportunities for Tufts students and staff to engage in environmental projects and activism.
 With core funding from the Provost Office, TIE is the center of environmental research, teaching, and leadership at Tufts University.